The Beatles

-A growing desire to refine their studio efforts, coupled with the challenging nature of their concert tours, led to the band's retirement from live performances in 1966.
+A growing desire to refine their studio efforts, coupled with the challenging nature of their concert tours, led to the Beatles' retirement from live performances in 1966.
 During this time, they produced albums of greater sophistication, including Rubber Soul (1965), Revolver (1966) and Sgt.
 Pepper's Lonely Hearts Club Band (1967).
 They enjoyed further commercial success with The Beatles (also known as "the White Album", 1968) and Abbey Road (1969).
 The success of these records heralded the album era, increased public interest in psychedelic drugs and Eastern spirituality, and furthered advancements in electronic music, album art and music videos.
-In 1968, they founded Apple Corps, a multi-armed multimedia corporation that continues to oversee projects related to the band's legacy.
-After the group's break-up in 1970, all principal former members enjoyed success as solo artists.
-While some partial reunions occurred over the next decade, the four members never reunited.
+In 1968, the Beatles founded Apple Corps, a multi-armed multimedia corporation that continues to oversee projects related to their legacy.
+After the Beatles' break-up in 1970, all former members enjoyed success as solo artists.
+While some partial reunions occurred over the next decade, the members never fully reunited.
 Lennon was murdered in 1980 and Harrison died of lung cancer in 2001; McCartney and Starr remain musically active.

-The Beatles are the best-selling music act of all time, with estimated sales of 600 million units worldwide.
-They are the most successful act in the history of the US Billboard charts, with the most number 1 hits on the U.S. Billboard Hot 100 chart (20), and they hold the record for most number 1 albums on the UK Albums Chart (15) and most singles sold in the UK (21.9 million).
-The band received many accolades, including eight Grammy Awards, four Brit Awards, an Academy Award (for Best Original Song Score for the 1970 documentary film Let It Be) and fifteen Ivor Novello Awards.
+The Beatles are the best-selling music act of all time, with estimated sales of over 600 million units worldwide.
+They are the most successful act in the history of the US Billboard charts, with the most number-one singles on the Billboard Hot 100 (20) and most number-one albums on the Billboard 200 (19).
+They hold the record for most singles sold in the UK (21.9 million), and held the record for most number-one albums on the UK Albums Chart (15) until Robbie Williams surpassed them in 2026.
+The Beatles' accolades include nine Grammy Awards, four Brit Awards, an Academy Award (for Best Original Song Score for the 1970 documentary film Let It Be) and fifteen Ivor Novello Awards.
 They were inducted into the Rock and Roll Hall of Fame in their first year of eligibility, 1988, and each principal member was individually inducted between 1994 and 2015.
-In 2004 and 2011, the group topped Rolling Stones lists of the greatest artists in history.
-Time magazine named them among the 20th century's 100 most important people.
+In 2004 and 2011, the Beatles topped Rolling Stones lists of the greatest artists in history.
+Time named them among the 20th century's 100 most important people.